PaulRijnvos/TennisGame-Kata-Java/README.md

 **Observation:**
 We can now address the "WinOrAdvantage" block of the getScore() method.
-It is almost only a scoreRestult per condition.
+It is almost a scoreRestult per condition.
 Therefor we need to get rid of the minusResult variable.
 ![Alt](images/TennisGame1_win_or_advantage_block.png "Title")